flowscan/nft-analytics-public-resources/grants.md

 ### GraphQL

 Tasks:
-- Expand our GraphQL service (written in `go`) to add additional queries needed by the front-end team, the service would only need to fetch from existing `PostgreSQL` database
+- Expand our GraphQL service (written in `go`) to add additional queries needed by the front-end team, the service would only need to fetch from an existing `PostgreSQL` database

 Allocation: **2,000.00 USD**

 ### Front-end

 Tasks:
-- Design the NFT analytics dashboards, build a mockup with a familiar Flowscan design
+- Design the NFT analytics dashboards, build a mockup with a familiar Flowscan design interface
-- Develop the front-end web interface using `React` and consuming `GraphQL` APIs
+- Develop the front-end web interface using `React` consuming `GraphQL` APIs

 Allocation: **6,000.00 USD**